Sarah Hernandez

-Sarah Gabriella Hernandez is an evaluator and researcher specializing in community-engaged and participatory approaches.
-She has collaborated with diverse organizations and community partners across Chicago to conduct mixed-methods research, culturally responsive and developmental evaluations, program development and coordination, community health assessments, and dissemination.
+Sarah Gabriella Hernandez is an evaluator and researcher who identifies effective strategies to strengthen the health, well-being, and education of communities.
+She has collaborated with organizations and community partners across Chicago to conduct mixed-methods research, evaluations, program development and coordination, community health assessments, and dissemination.
+She specializes in community-engaged and participatory approaches.

-Hernandez leads qualitative research on the impacts of projects that focus on improving equity in health and education.
-She has published on oral histories as critical expertise in leading qualitative methods in public health and the use of multiple qualitative methods to better discern community health needs.
-Her areas of work have included community health, student leadership development, and environmental justice.
+Before joining EDC, Hernandez published works related to oral histories as critical expertise in leading qualitative methods in public health and the use of multiple qualitative methods to better discern community health needs.

 Hernandez holds a PhD in Community and Prevention Research from the University of Illinois at Chicago.